Is Your Stomach Plotting Against You? Here’s What You Need to Know About Fructose Malabsorption

 Let’s talk about that bloated, crampy, gas-filled, “why does my stomach hate me?” feeling that never seems to end.
 If that’s your reality, there’s a chance it could be Fructose Malabsorption throwing your gut for a loop, and not just the usual Irritable Bowel Syndrome (IBS) drama.

 Fructose Malabsorption and IBS often share the same symptoms, which makes it tricky to figure out what’s really going on.
-But how can you tell which one is the real troublemaker?
+But how can you tell which one is the real problem?

-Simple.
-Get yourself a hydrogen or methane breath test.
-It’s like a gut detective that can sniff out the unabsorbed fructose that’s wreaking havoc in your digestive system.
-This test could be your golden ticket to finally solving the mystery of your digestive distress.
-And bonus, I can help you interpret those results as part of my comprehensive 12 week Digestive Reset Program.
+It’s simple, you can get yourself a hydrogen or methane breath test.
+It’s like a gut detective, zeroing in on the un-absorbed fructose causing chaos in your digestive system.
+Think of this test as the missing piece to the puzzle of your gut problems.
+As a bonus, I can help you interpret those results as part of my comprehensive 12 week Digestive Reset Program.

-No test?
-No worries.
-You can still give your gut a break by cutting out fructose for a while and seeing if your symptoms ease up.
-Let’s stop the guesswork and start feeling better.
+If you can’t do the breath test, you can still give your gut a break by cutting out fructose for a while and seeing if your symptoms ease up.

 What Foods Are Secretly Loaded With Fructose?

-If you’ve ever wondered where all that sneaky fructose is hiding, brace yourself—it’s more places than you’d think.
-Fructose is a monosaccharide (fancy word for a simple sugar) and it comes in three forms in your diet: free fructose (found in fruits and honey), part of sucrose (aka regular sugar), and as fructans (a chain of fructose molecules) lurking in some veggies and wheat.
+Fructose is hiding in more places than you’d think.
+It’s a monosaccharide (a fancy word for a simple sugar) and it comes in three forms in your diet: free fructose (found in fruits and honey), part of sucrose (aka regular sugar), and as fructans (a chain of fructose molecules) and in some veggies and wheat.

-But the real troublemaker?
+The biggest instigator?
 High Fructose Corn Syrup (HFCS)—and it’s in way more foods than you’d expect.
-So, what’s really packing fructose into your meals?
-Here’s the rundown:
+Here’s a list to get you started:

 - Soft drinks (they’re bad for you on so many levels)